Living With Parkinson’s Disease

 Although starting an exercise program may seem intimidating and overwhelming, remember that you physical therapist’s role is to guide and coach you through this process to ensure you are comfortable with exercises you are performing and the pace at which you are performing them.
 More specifically:

-• Stretching and Strengthening: Your Physical Therapist can coach you on a variety of exercises that can be done while lying in your bed before you get up, while sitting in your favorite chair, or while moving around your home or apartment.
+Stretching and Strengthening: Your Physical Therapist can coach you on a variety of exercises that can be done while lying in your bed before you get up, while sitting in your favourite chair, or while moving around your home or apartment.

 Contact our team today to find out how you can do more and feel better!